dustywusty/dusty.wtf/content/about/index.md

 I love taking {{< h1 >}}pictures{{< /h1 >}} {{< h1 >}}shit-posting{{< /h1 >}}{{< h1 >}}traveling{{< /h1 >}} and {{< h1 >}}making{{< /h1 >}} things

-Currently in gradschool working on my master's degree in Computer Science and spending that entire time pretending im not voluntarily learning things
+Currently in gradschool working on my master's degree in Computer Science and spending that entire time pretending im not voluntarily learning stuff

 Have been a {{< h1 >}}software engineer{{< /h1 >}} for just over two decades, but honestly at this point I figure we should all packup and move to the forest -- we'd be better off